eacabrera1511/Dominicantranferstest123/WHAT_WAS_FIXED_TODAY.md

 Your landing page system is now **FULLY FUNCTIONAL** and **PRODUCTION READY**.
 All issues have been identified, fixed, tested, and documented.

+**CRITICAL:** ChatGPT integration was broken due to wrong model configuration.
+Fixed and deployed! ✅

 ---

 ## ✅ Problems Fixed